 - Go to the bathroom before you start your walk.
 If you forget, you’ll need to hold it.

-- The pedestrian walkway is made of narrow, wood slats and features a gradual incline on either end.
+- The Brooklyn Bridge walkway is made of narrow, wood slats and features a gradual incline on either end.
 It’s not a difficult walk, but you’ll be most comfortable wearing flat-soled shoes.

 - If you’re looking for cheesy/cheap souvenirs, you’ll probably find a few vendors selling them on the Manhattan side of the bridge (before the first tower).